Skip to main content

 A small number of women may experience more severe symptoms of PMS known as premenstrual dysphoric disorder (PMDD).

-Symptoms of PMDD are similar to PMS but are much more intense and can have a much greater negative impact on your daily activities and quality of life.
+Symptoms of PMDD are similar to PMS, but are much more intense and can have a much greater negative impact on your everyday life.

 Symptoms can include:

-• mental and emotional symptoms, such as feeling very anxious, angry, depressed or, in some cases, even suicidal
+• feeling very anxious, angry, depressed or suicidal

-The exact causes of PMDD are unknown but it has been linked to sensitivity to changes in hormones or certain genetic variations (differences in genes) you can inherit from your parents.
+It's not clear what causes PMDD, but it's been linked to being very sensitive to changes in hormones, or certain differences in the genes you inherit from your parents.